Execute tests and analyze results

 By default, ReSharper uses unit test project settings to define which .NET Framework version and processor architecture should be used when executing tests.

 When tests in your project use (sometimes indirectly or implicitly) an assembly based on CLR2 and your project already targets CLR4, errors may occur during test execution.
 You can avoid such situation, by specifying explicitly what CLR (.NET Framework) should be used.
-To do so, use the Default .NET Framework version selector on the page of ReSharper options.
+To do so, use the Default .NET Framework version selector on the page of ReSharper options ( Alt+R, O ).
 This preference affects tests running under NUnit, XUnit and MSpec test frameworks.
-It has no effect on tests running under MsTest yet.
+It has no effect on tests running under MSTest yet.

 You can also change the platform architecture (32-bit or 64-bit) using the Default platform architecture selector on that options page.